edgedb/edgedb/docs/reference/ddl/migrations.rst

 .. eql:synopsis::

-    POPULATE MIGRATION ;
+    populate migration ;

 Description
 -----------

-``POPULATE MIGRATION`` is used within a migration block started by :eql:stmt:`START MIGRATION` to automatically fill the migration with system-generated statements to achieve the desired target schema state.
+The command ``populate migration`` is used within a migration block started by :eql:stmt:`start migration` to automatically fill the migration with system-generated statements to achieve the desired target schema state.
 If the system is unable to automatically find a satisfactory sequence of statements to perform the migration, an error is returned.
-Issuing ``POPULATE MIGRATION`` outside of a migration block is also an error.
+Issuing ``populate migration`` outside of a migration block is also an error.

 .. warning::

-    ``POPULATE MIGRATION`` may generate statements that drop schema objects, which may result in data loss.
-Make sure to inspect the generated migration using :eql:stmt:`DESCRIBE CURRENT MIGRATION` before running :eql:stmt:`COMMIT MIGRATION`!
+    The statements generated by ``populate migration`` may drop schema objects, which may result in data loss.
+Make sure to inspect the generated migration using :eql:stmt:`describe current migration` before running :eql:stmt:`commit migration`!

 Examples
 --------